microsoft/WPF-Samples/Drag and Drop/DragDropThumbOps/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Thumb Drag Functionality Sample"
+description: "This example shows how to use a Thumb to resize a Canvas control by responding to the DragDelta event."
+---

 # Thumb Drag Functionality Sample
 This example shows how to use a Thumb to resize a Canvas control by responding to the DragDelta event.